 When is the Chinese (or Lunar) New Year?

 Chinese New Year, also known as Lunar New Year, is celebrated on a different date each year.
 Why?
 Because it follows the lunar calendar.
 After all, the moon is a capricious beast, and you can’t expect it always to follow the same course.
-Can you walk the same path in space?
-I nailed it.

 What does the Year of the Wood Dragon represent?